Sustainability - Lewis & Clark

 Renewable Energy Fee Fund and Committee

 As the costs associated with purchasing renewable energy certificates (REC) have come down over the years, surplus funds from the Renewable Energy Fee have become available to students via the Renewable Energy Fee Fund.
 A Renewable Energy Fee Committee is charged with overseeing the status of the surplus fund and approves any expenditure including the awarding of grants as described below.

 Reasons for a Renewable Energy Fee Surplus

 The surplus resulted from several factors including 1) establishing a competitive bid process among renewable energy certificate (REC) providers 2) lower than projected prices in the REC market, and 3) high enrollment and participation by CAS students in the program—particularly in 2011-2012 and 4) reductions in electricity use.
 There is no guarantee that there will continue to be a surplus in future academic years; however the Renewable Energy Fee committee (as governed by the ASLC Senate Resolution FA13 SR002) and sustainability managers must maintain an 8% reserve, in order to manage any fluctuations or unanticipated increases in the REC costs.

 Renewable Energy Fee Committee

-The Renewable Energy Fee Committee is comprised of two ASLC representatives (appointed by the xx), two at-large student members, a paid student position (Renewable Energy Intern), and a representative from the following staff departments; Business Office, Student Life, and the Sustainability Manager.
+The Renewable Energy Fee Committee is comprised of two ASLC representatives, two at-large student members, a paid student position (Renewable Energy Intern), and a representative from the following staff departments; Business Office, Student Life, and the Sustainability Manager.